Introduction to Python

 The word else

-can be used to indicate the case where an error has not occurred.
+can be used to indicate the case where no error has occurred.

 try:print('MaximoFN')except NameError:print("Ha ocurrido una excepción")else:print('Todo OK')